AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Lists.md

 list_of_100 = [i for i in range(100)]      # Create a list of the integers 1-100

 # Applying Functions to each element in the collection
-uppercase_words = ["THIS IS A SENTENCE", "Hmmm, AngRy...", "I am NOT upset"] lowercase_words = [word.lower() for word in uppercase_words]  # Now '.lower()' has been applied to each element in 'uppercase_words'
+uppercase_words = ["THIS IS A SENTENCE", "Hmmm, Angry...", "I am NOT upset"] lowercase_words = [word.lower() for word in uppercase_words]  # Now '.lower()' has been applied to each element in 'uppercase_words'

 # Applying Conditionals to a collection